Parrot-Developers/olympe/src/olympe/doc/userguide.rst

 in getting the current drone setting.

-When Olympe connects to a drone it also asks the drone to send back all its event messages in order to initialize Olympe drone state informations as returned by the :py:meth:`olympe.Drone.get_state` method.
+When Olympe connects to a drone it also asks the drone to send back all its event messages in order to initialize Olympe drone state information as returned by the :py:meth:`olympe.Drone.get_state` method.
 So **if Olympe is connected to a drone** :py:meth:`olympe.Drone.get_state` always returns the current drone state associated to an **event message**.